-- Prepare the dressing by adding all ingredients into a blender and process until completely smooth, about 1 full minute.
+- Prepare the dressing by adding all ingredients into a blender and process until completely smooth, about 30 seconds.
 Taste and add more salt, pepper or lemon if desired.

 - Drain and rinse the pasta and beans and add to a large bowl.